 When you think of Florida, you immediately think of palm trees.
-However, not all palm species do well in colder regions of the state where temperatures may dip down to 5 F. (-15 C.).
-Pindo palm trees (Butia capitata) are one type of palm that will tolerate cooler temperatures and can even be found along the East Coast up to the Carolinas.
+However, not all palm species do well in colder regions of the state where temperatures may dip down to 5 degrees F. (-15 C.).
+Pindo palm trees (Butia capitata) are one type of palm that will tolerate cooler temperatures and can even be found along the east coast up to the Carolinas.
 Let’s find out how to care for a pindo palm.

 Hardy Pindo Info

-Pindo palms, also known as jelly palms, grow slowly to a mature height of 15-20 feet with a trunk diameter of 1 to 1 1/2 feet.
-Flowers can be red, white or yellow and occur in groups of two male flowers and one female flower.
+Pindo palms, also known as jelly palms, grow slowly to a mature height of 15 to 20 feet (4.5-6 m.) with a trunk diameter of 1 to 1.5 feet (31-46 cm.).
+Flowers can be red, white, or yellow and occur in groups of two male flowers and one female flower.

 The fruit of this graceful palm is light orange to brownish red and can be used to make jelly.
 The seeds can even be roasted for a coffee substitute.
 Pindo palms are often used as a specimen tree and draw a variety of wildlife with their sweet fruit.